This porchetta-inspired turkey breast is cooked sous vide, followed by a stint in a hot oil bath, Peking duck–style.

 - 1 recipe turkey porchetta, prepared through the end of step 7, skipping wrapping and refrigerating step at end of step 5

-After forming and tying turkey porchetta (step 5 or turkey porchetta recipe), transfer to a sous-vide–style vacuum seal bag.
+After forming and tying turkey porchetta (as described in step 5 of our turkey porchetta recipe), transfer to a sous vide–style vacuum-sealer bag.
 Seal tightly and let rest for at least 6 hours and up to 2 days.

-Preheat sous-vide water bath to 140°F. Add turkey and cook for 4 to 5 hours.
-Remove and run under cool running water or transfer to an ice bath to chill for five minutes.
+Preheat sous vide water bath to 140°F (60°C).
+Add turkey and cook for 4 to 5 hours.
+Remove and run under cool running water, or transfer to an ice bath to chill for 5 minutes.
 Remove from bag and add any congealed juices to gravy.
-Rinse thoroughly and carefully pat dry with paper towels.
-Trim ends for a more cylindrical shape if desired.
+Rinse turkey porchetta thoroughly and carefully pat dry with paper towels.
+Trim ends for a more cylindrical shape, if desired.

-Heat oil to 400°F in a large wok or Dutch oven, Do not fill more than 1/3 of the way full in order to allow for bubbling and displacement when you add the turkey.
-Carefully slide turkey into oil using spatulas and tongs.
-(It will not be fully submerged).
-Immediately cover and cook, shaking the pan occasionally until sputtering dies a bit, about 2 minutes.
-Adjust flame to maintain consistent 350°F temperature.
-Using a large metal ladle, spoon hot oil over the exposed portions of the roast continuously until the bottom half is cooked and crisp, about 5 minutes.
+To Finish by Deep-Frying: Heat 1 1/2 quarts (1.4L) peanut oil to 400°F (204°C) in a large wok or Dutch oven.
+Do not fill cooking vessel more than one-third of the way, in order to allow for bubbling and displacement when you add turkey.
+Carefully slide turkey into oil using spatulas and tongs (it will not be fully submerged).
+Immediately cover and cook, shaking pan occasionally, until sputtering dies a bit, about 2 minutes.
+Adjust flame to maintain a consistent 350°F (177°C) temperature.
+Using a large metal ladle, continuously spoon hot oil over exposed portions of roast until bottom half is cooked and crisp, about 5 minutes.
 Carefully flip and cook on second side, basting the whole time.
+Proceed to step 5.

 Remove turchetta to a large paper towel–lined plate and blot all over.
 Season with salt.
 Let rest 5 minutes.
 Carve and serve with gravy on the side.